One Year Later...

 Moses looked at him before sighing slightly.
 It looked as if he was about to submit and become serious... but then he spoke.
 "If you keep stressing out over little things, you're going to stay little forever," he teased with a mock-concerned frown.

 Fwosh!
 Jay's dagger swiftly cut through the air and landed on the wall beside Moses' neck.
 "Hm?" he voiced innocently.
 "Did you say something?" he asked lightly as he finished putting away his purchases.

 "Ahaha..."
 Moses froze at the knife that was suddenly inches away from his neck and quivering in the wall from the recent throw.
 "Nah.
-Nothing." he said with a nervous laugh.
+Nothing," he said with a nervous laugh.
 Then he grinned.
-"Just maybe that Will won't like a hole in his wall." he teased again.
+"Just maybe that Will won't like a hole in his wall," he said in a taunting voice.
 It seems that along with his memory, Moses had forgotten the limits of teasing his little Jay.